colabottles/toddl/posts/that-was-short-lived.md

 That's up to the people that hire.
 I am looking for engineering/programming/lead role work.
 I hope to find something fast.

-For now, I am just going to keep on writingh.
+For now, I am just going to keep on writing.